MrIncredibuell/clerius/README.md

 {"echo": "hello-world"}
 ```

-Leaving out the required `phrase` parameter will cause the server to response with an automatically generated error:
+Leaving out the required `phrase` parameter will cause the server to respond with an automatically generated error:

 ```
 $ curl 'localhost:8080/echo/'